Mercy Ships and Sierra Leone

 Moyamba

 Thanks to an invitation from the government of Sierra Leone, Mercy Ships arrived in the Port of Freetown in August 2023 to begin a 10-month field service.
-This marks the sixth time Mercy Ships has visited Sierra Leone – and the first visit for its newest hospital ship, the Global Mercy™!
+This marks the sixth time Mercy Ships has visited Sierra Leone – and the first visit for its purpose-built hospital ship, the Global Mercy™!

 During this field service, Mercy Ships anticipates providing more than 2,350 surgeries while also working closely with national partners to strengthen Sierra Leone’s surgical and anesthetic systems.
 More than 200 healthcare professionals will receive in-depth training and mentorship across areas like nurse anesthesia, biomedical technology, and ophthalmology.
 The Mercy Ships team works in collaboration with the leadership of Sierra Leone, alongside partners like Connaught Hospital in Freetown, the Pan-African Academy of Christian Surgeons, and the West African College of Surgeons.